xunilrj/sandbox/sources/haskellcpp/readme.md

     original: fmap :: (a -> b) -> f a -> f b
     ours: fmap :: (a -> b) -> c -> d

-which is too generic.
-We have bind the templates types to the function argument types.
+which is more generic than the functor definition.
+We have to bind the templates types to the function argument types.
 Like this:

     template <typename A, typename B, template <typename> typename FA, template <typename> typename FB> FB<B> fmap(fmapArg1<A,B> f, FA<A> a)